May 2023 European visits by Volodymyr Zelenskyy

 In May 2023, Volodymyr Zelenskyy, the president of Ukraine, made multiple unannounced trips to several European countries.
 On 3 May, Zelenskyy travelled to Finland, where he met with the four prime ministers of the Nordic countries.
 On 4 May, Zelenskyy travelled to the Netherlands, meeting with the prime ministers of Belgium and the Netherlands, as well as visiting the International Criminal Court.

-From 13 May to 15 May, Zelenskyy travelled to five different European countries: Italy, Vatican City, Germany, France, and the United Kingdom, meeting with the leaders of each.
+From 13 May to 15 May, Zelenskyy travelled to five European countries: Italy, Vatican City, Germany, France, and the United Kingdom, meeting with the leaders of each.

 Background

 On 24 February 2022, Russia invaded Ukraine in a major escalation of the Russo-Ukrainian War.
 Zelenskyy has made a number of international trips since the beginning of the invasion, including to the United States in 2022, and the United Kingdom in February 2023.

 3 May–5 May

 Finland

 Travelling to Helsinki onboard a Dutch government plane out of Poland, Zelenskyy was first received on 3 May by President of Finland, Sauli Niinistö at the Presidential Palace.
 He then attended a lunch with outgoing Finnish prime minister Sanna Marin, incoming prime minister Petteri Orpo, and foreign minister Pekka Haavisto.
 In the afternoon a Nordic-Ukrainian summit was held, with dignitaries from all five Nordic countries meeting with Zelenskyy including the prime ministers of Sweden, Norway, Denmark and Iceland as well as Marin.
 Topics endorsed by the Nordic countries included more military and humanitarian aid, as well as support for an eventual membership in NATO and the European Union for Ukraine.